The Bottom Line on Party Poker for US players

 Due to the economic crisis that has significantly decreased tax revenues in the US, the government has been looking for possible ways to acquire it from other sources.
 One issue that has received strong support and numerous proposals is regulating and, thus, taxing online gaming.

-With so much potential to earn on an untapped market and massive support from special interests it seems inevitable that the US will offer licensed online poker within the next few years.
+With so much potential to earn on an untapped market and massive support from special interests it seems inevitable that the US will offer licensed online poker within the next few years, rather than have players turn to offshore options like Ignition Poker.

 Party Poker and PartyGaming for US players have strategically set themselves up for a regulated market by clearing their legal status and paving the way for either a software partnership with one of the big Vegas casinos or a full license to offer games again in the US.

 It’s possible that Party Poker for US players will once again reopen in some form but, currently, there are no imminent plans to do so outside of regulated states like New Jersey, Nevada, and Delaware.